firozkhan18/react-project-generator-tool/docs/Concurrency-API-examples.md

 - CountDownLatch(int num)

 Here, num specifies the number of events that must occur in order for the latch to open.

 To wait on the latch, a thread calls await(), which has the forms shown here:
 - void await( ) throws InterruptedException
+      - The first form waits until the count associated with the invoking CountDownLatch reaches zero.
+If the count is already zero, the method returns immidietely.

 - boolean await(long wait, TimeUnit tu) throws InterruptedException

-The first form waits until the count associated with the invoking CountDownLatch reaches zero.
-The second form waits only for the period of time specified by wait.
+    - The second form waits only for the period of time specified by wait.
-The units represented by wait are specified by tu, which is an object the TimeUnit enumeration.
-(TimeUnit is described later in this chapter.)
-It returns false if the time limit is reached and true if the countdown reaches zero.
+    - The units represented by wait are specified by tu, which is an object the **`TimeUnit`** enumeration.
+It returns `false` if the time limit is reached and `true` if the countdown reaches zero.

 To signal an event, call the **`countDown()`** method, shown next:
 - void countDown()

-Each call to **`countDown() decrements the count associated with the invoking object.
+    - Each call to **`countDown()`** decrements the count associated with the invoking object.
-The following program demonstrates CountDownLatch.
-It creates a latch that requires five events to occur before it opens.

-The output produced by the program is shown here:
+    - It is used to decrement the count of the latch by 1.
+    - If the count becomes zero (meaning all tasks are completed) all waiting threads are released.

 Inside **`main()`**, a CountDownLatch called cdl is created with an initial count of five.
 Next, an instance of MyThread is created, which begins execution of a new thread.
 Notice that cdl is passed as a parameter to MyThread’s constructor and stored in the latch instance variable.
 Then, the main thread calls **`await()`** on cdl, which causes execution of the main thread to pause until cdl’s count has been decremented five times.